 This fondness for farm-to-table eating is something I find throughout Cumbria.
-I stay at The Cottage in the Wood , a coaching inn high up in Whinlatter Forest with a dining room that looks, spectacularly, over Bassenthwaite Lake, Skiddaw and the North Western Fells.
-Owner Liam Berney makes his own jams, some from locally foraged berries, and in the evenings chef Chris Archer presents dishes that include Whitehaven turbot, Cumbrian roe deer and Ravenglass lobster.
+I stay at The Cottage in the Wood, a coaching inn high up in Whinlatter Forest with a dining room that looks, spectacularly, over Bassenthwaite Lake, Skiddaw and the North Western Fells.
+In the evenings, head chef Ben Wilkinson presents dishes that include Whitehaven turbot, Eden Valley pork and Goosnargh duck.

 In Kendal, I visit Naomi Darbishire, ‘chief infuser’ at Agnes Rose Oils.
 Among the jars of oils and vinegars she makes from foraged fruits are pickled walnuts and a lovely spiced blackberry vinegar.
-My favourite is her damson balsamic, sweetened with local honey (from £6.25/100ml).
+My favourite is her damson balsamic, sweetened with local honey.

 Down near Penrith I find the slightly eccentric marmalade museum and tearooms amid the stunning gardens at Dalemain mansion.
-Owner Jane Hasell-McCosh runs the annual World’s Original Marmalade Awards from here each February.
-An on-site shop sells the winners, and I love the sweet but savoury Wild & Fruitful’s Orange Barbecue Marmalade (£3.50/227g).
+Owner Jane Hasell-McCosh runs the annual World’s Original Marmalade Awards from here each March.
+An on-site shop sells the winners as well as the Dalemain marmalade collection which includes an apple and brandy flavour.

 In the market town itself is a glorious deli, JJ Graham.
 Housed in a beautiful old building, its painstakingly stocked shelves are set against painted tongue-and-groove walls and a vintage delivery bike.
 Owner Alan Reading has, commendably, shifted focus from national to local brands: Lakeland ales are big, as well as newcomers to the spirit scene, Bedrock gin and Kin toffee vodka.